radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 developers much better than text-based communication ever will.

-If a junior has made a mistake in the pull request then you can discuss it with them and correct the mistake.
-This way, that mistake will never make it to a live production environment.
+If a junior has made a mistake in the pull request then you can discuss it with them and talk about possible ways to correct the mistake.
+This way, that mistake will never make it to a live production environment and the junior is protected against potentially ego-crushing embarrasing moments.
 Pull request reviews are good for that.

 Code review also allows the senior to assess how well the junior has been doing on the tasks they've been given.
 If they're doing well on a 2-day task,